 “What was once a bland brick wall has been transformed into a vibrant depiction of who and what our community is by these talented students under the direction of Professor Norman and Katie Eidson,” said CRCA Executive Director Shelli Siebert.
 “It is our hope that this latest art installation will be a place where residents will take their family photos to commemorate special occasions, as a backdrop for photo sessions and a warm welcome to all who visit and frequent Olde Town Conyers.”

-Siebert was instrumental in coordinating with several businesses, organizations and individuals to donate in-kind goods and services to bring the mural to fruition including: the Georgia Council for the Arts, Barbara Dockett, the city of Conyers, Premier Platforms, Hampton Inn Conyers, Cowan ACE Hardware (Green Street location), AWAKE Coffee Community, Vince and Cyndi Evans, Jamie Cabe, Marty Jones, and Mike Siebert.
+Siebert was instrumental in coordinating with several businesses, organizations and individuals to donate in-kind goods and services to bring the mural to fruition including: the Georgia Council for the Arts (supported by the National Endowment for the Arts), Barbara Dockett, the city of Conyers, Premier Platforms, Hampton Inn Conyers, Cowan ACE Hardware (Green Street location), AWAKE Coffee Community, Vince and Cyndi Evans, Jamie Cabe, Marty Jones, and Mike Siebert.

 “This mural will be a point of pride for our community for years to come thanks to the hard work, generous donations and dedication of our sponsors and community partners,” said Siebert.